 The Summit will be held virtually and provide a space where staff with disabilities, leaders, managers, trade unions, HR and equality practitioners from across the health and social care sector will share their experiences of disability in the workplace.
 Access further information and book your place.

-Employers may want to consider introducing a disability or health passport which allows individuals to easily record information about their condition, any reasonable adjustments they may have in place and any difficulties they face.
+It allows individuals to easily record information about their condition, any reasonable adjustments they may have in place and any difficulties they face.